Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Introduction

-In this article, we focus on local parameters accessible from scanning small-beam diffraction measurements that can provide microscopic insight into deformation mechanisms, namely the centrosymmetry, the distortion and, from the distortion, the Burgers vector and the quadrupolar field.
+This article provides further confirmation that these local parameters give microscopic insight into deformation mechanisms in a glass using calculations from a simulated polymer glass under simple shear.
+We further extend the capabilities of this experimental approach by demonstrating via simulation how the distortion tensor can be measured in a glass where, in contrast to crystals, the initial structural configuration is not known, and so the particle displacements can't be inferred from the final structure alone.
+Thus, in a glass, maps of the local distortions before and after a deformation increment has been applied are required to measure the components of the distortion tensor.
+The distortion tensor allows us to access well-defined measures of plastic structural rearrangements in a glass, namely the Burgers vector and the quadrupolar field.
 We find that the Burgers vector and quadrupolar field both concentrate in areas where the non-affine displacement field is large, indicating a plastic event.
-Yet, despite this, for several reasons, the Burgers vector emerges as capturing unique and essential aspects of the material's response to deformation, like direction of the coordinated slips and length scales for elastic ``screening".
+Yet, despite this, for several reasons, the Burgers vector emerges as capturing unique and essential aspects of the material's response to deformation, like direction and length scale of the coordinated slips.
 These plastic events are accompanied by changes in the local centrosymmetry of particle arrangements enabled by out-of-plane motion of individual particles.
-We show how these parameters can be measured by scanning small-beam diffraction experiments, demonstrating a pathway towards connecting structural defects and geometry that has been very illuminating for crystals, but in this case for a glass \cite{doi:10.1080/00018730903043166}.
+We show how these parameters can be measured in a scanning micro-beam small-angle x-ray scattering experiment of a colloidal glass, demonstrating a pathway towards connecting structural defects and geometry that has been very illuminating for crystals, but in this case for a glass \cite{doi:10.1080/00018730903043166}.